 A fifth option is to do nothing and run the risk of being sued.
 If you have neither assets nor the income to pay the debt, this may not affect you in practical terms anyway.

-However, if judgment is entered against you in a court, it will be listed on your credit report for five years and the creditor can take steps to To make people obey a law or the terms of an agreement, using police powers or court orders. the judgment indefinitely (subject to obtaining the court’s permission in some circumstances).
+However, if judgment is entered against you in a court, it will be listed on your credit report for five years and the creditor can take steps to enforce the judgment indefinitely (subject to obtaining the court’s permission in some circumstances).

 Your chances of getting credit in the next five years from the date of judgment will be severely diminished.
 Also, if you come into either assets or income, they may be at risk of action by the creditor.